moricard/requirejs-mode/README.md

 ## Installation

-It is available on the [marmalade-repo](http://marmalade-repo.org), so if you use ELPA:
+Packages are available in the [marmalade](http://marmalade-repo.org) and [MELPA](http://melpa.milkbox.net/) repositories, so if you use ELPA:

 ```
 package-install requirejs-mode